 The right bra is one that fits perfectly—but fit is no simple science in the bra world!
 The wrong bra can ruin an outfit while the right bra isn’t noticeable.
 It is really easy to wear the wrong bra size, but it can be difficult to realize the size is not the right fit for you.
 We may not have a plus size bra calculator, but we can break it down for you.

 How to Tell You’re Wearing the Wrong Bra Size

-- Your straps fall often.
+Your straps fall often.
 If this can’t easily be fixed by adjusting the straps or adding removable padding like the Elila Softcup Bra—it’s time to look for a new bra.

 You can slide a few fingers under the band of your bra.
 You should only be able to slide one finger under your bra’s band, otherwise the band is probably too big.

-- You’re spilling out of the cups—on the bottom, on the sides, on top, if you are experiencing serious spillage, you need a bra with a larger cup size.
+You’re spilling out of the cups—on the bottom, on the sides, on top, if you are experiencing serious spillage, you need a bra with a larger cup size.
 Full coverage bras like the Elila Stretch Lace Full Coverage Bra in the right size ensure that spillage will be a thing of the past.